bitcoin/bitcoin/INSTALL.md

-Building BitcoinHD
+Building Qitcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the BitcoinHD Core reference implementation of BitcoinHD.
+See doc/build-*.md for instructions on building the various elements of the Qitcoin Core reference implementation of Qitcoin.